lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Create a folder named FreeSampling/, and create an input script named input.lammps in it.
+    Create a folder named *FreeSampling/*, and create an input script named *input.lammps* in it.
 Copy the following lines:

 ..  code-block:: lammps
     :caption: *to be copied in FreeSampling/input.lammps*